Chim-dev/Chim-dev/README.md

 I split my time between **Web Development** and **Unity Game Development**, and honestly the two feed each other, both are about making something interactive and feel *responsive*.

-- 🖥️ **Front-end** : building UIs with React, Vue, and Svelte.
-Type-safe, fast to load, and usable on whatever screen you throw at it.
+- 🖥️ **Front-end** : building UIs with modern Framework such as React, Vue, and Svelte.
 - 🎮 **Games** : Unity and C#.
-Mechanics, feel, Optimization and more.
+Mechanics, Immersion, Optimization and more.
-- 🎨 **Design-adjacent** : I do my own UI mockups, sprites, and 3D when a project needs them.
-Figma, Krita, Blender.
+- 🎨 **Design-adjacent** : I do my own UI mockups, sprites, and 3D when a project needs them,utilizing Figma, Krita and Blender.
 - 📦 **Ship it** : Vercel, Cloudflare, Docker, itch.io.
 Building it is half the job.

 ---